 In conclusion therefore, development of this site is currently contrary to the fundamental strategic objectives and policies of the current adopted Local Development Plan and therefore is classed as a departure which can only be considered acceptable if material planning considerations indicate otherwise.
-It is not considered that the site's allocation within the 2nd Revised Deposit LDP which is yet to be the subject of examination is sufficient a reason to grant planning further advancement of the 2nd Revised Deposit LDP.
+It is not considered that the site's allocation within the 2nd Revised Deposit LDP which is yet to be the subject of examination is sufficient a reason to grant planning permission and as such consideration of this application is currently premature pending further advancement of the 2nd Revised Deposit LDP.
 Welsh Government guidance in relation to the issue of prematurity states, "Refusing planning permission on grounds of prematurity will not usually be justified except in cases where a development proposal goes to the heart of a plan and is individually or cumulatively so significant, that to grant planning permission would be to predetermine decisions about the scale, location or phasing of new development which ought to be properly to be taken in the LDP context."